ABWEBIT/web-components/docs/web-components.md

 Shadow DOM is a technique that allows encapsulation of a component's DOM and CSS, isolating it from the main document.
 It ensures that styles and markup inside the shadow root do not affect the rest of the page, and vice versa.

-You can attach a Shadow DOM to an element using attachShadow().The method accepts an object with the mode option, which can be:
+You can attach a Shadow DOM to an element using attachShadow().
+The method accepts an object with the mode option, which can be:

 open - The Shadow DOM is accessible from outside via the element.shadowRoot property (example below).
 ```javascript